ibmverse/verse-developer/tutorials/2_add_mailCompose.md

 ## 3. Add Mail Compose Action

-In this section, you will add a new application with one extension to `applications.json`, which will add an action button to the Mail Compose View.
-When the user clicks this action button, it will open your application in a new window, which will print out all the context structure of the Mail Compose View provided by Verse.
+In this section, you will add a new application with one extension to `applications.json`.
+This extension will add an action button to the Mail Compose View, which, when clicked, will open your application in a separate window, which will print out all the context structure of the Mail Compose View provided by Verse.
 In the next section, we will add an extra extension into this application.

 ### Edit applications.json